Bezels & Blades - Tools With A Purpose

 Former CIA Officer J.R.
 Seeger’s collection of military-issued watches and OSS memorabilia (Photo Credit: J.R.
 Seeger)

 This tradition and its deep ties to our community are what led us to develop our knife, the Mosebey Blade.
 It’s a functional tool that is appreciated for its utility, craftsmanship, and aesthetics.
-The Mosebey Blade is a tool for the discerning gentleman, “a PhD who can win a bar fight,” named after one of the most legendary Africa Division CIA Case Officers.
+The Mosebey Blade is a tool for the discerning gentleman, “a PhD who can win a bar fight,” named after an influential CIA Case Officer.

 Bill “Bwana” Mosebey

 Every tool we make comes with a history lesson.
-Our inaugural knife is named after Bill “Bwana” Mosebey, a legendary Africa Division Case Officer you’ve probably never heard of.
+And our updated Mosebey 2.0 is named after Bill “Bwana” Mosebey, a legendary Africa Division Case Officer you’ve probably never heard of.

 Born in 1938 in Pennsylvania, Mosebey was the great-grandson of Civil War spy William Leslie Mosebey.
 Before joining the CIA in 1959, Mosebey joined the US Army as a reservist, earning his airborne wings before completing special operations training.